Enchanted Kingdom: Attractions

 The Enchanted Kingdom hosts 32 rides and attractions as of 2025.
 Among the attractions is the Space Shuttle, a roller coaster, and the Wheel of Fate, a 39.62 m Ferris wheel with 36 gondolas (each with a 6-person capacity), and the Agila: The EKsperience, a flight motion simulator ride.
 In addition, the park hosts four event venues.
-There are rides with unknown names they were removed and replaced by EKstreme Tower and Eldar's Theatre.
+There are rides with unknown names that were removed and replaced by EKstreme Tower and Eldar's Theatre.

 Visitors

 Enchanted Kingdom experienced financial difficulties in 1997, 2007, and 2008 but since 2009, the park has received a steady increase in regards to its number of visitors.
 However, in 2013, the park experienced a drop in attendance due to bad weather conditions in the latter half of the year which included Typhoon Haiyan (Yolanda).
 In 2015, it was reported that 10 percent of the park's visitors were foreigners, mostly Chinese and Koreans.
 In the same year, 1.8 million people visited the park, registering its largest attendance in its 20-year history.